qiu-wanyong/Fed-MStacking/README.md

 Please contact the authors of this work if you have any questions or comments.

 ## Cite As
-Wanyong Qiu, Yifan Feng, Yuying Li, Yi Chang, Kun Qian*, Bin Hu∗, Yoshiharu Yamamoto and Bjoern W. Schuller, “Fed-MStacking: Heterogeneous Federated Learning with Stacking Misaligned Labels for Abnormal Heart Sound Detection”, IEEE JBHI, pp. 1-12, Submitted, October 2023.
+Wanyong Qiu, Yifan Feng, Yuying Li, Yi Chang, Kun Qian*, Bin Hu∗, Yoshiharu Yamamoto and Bjoern W. Schuller, “Fed-MStacking: Heterogeneous Federated Learning with Stacking Misaligned Labels for Abnormal Heart Sound Detection”, IEEE JBHI, pp. 1-12, 2024.